speakeasy-api/openapi-directory/SDKs/googleapis.com/baremetalsolution/v2/go/README.md

 * `BaremetalsolutionProjectsLocationsInstancesDisableInteractiveSerialConsole` - Disable the interactive serial console feature on an instance.
 * `BaremetalsolutionProjectsLocationsInstancesEnableInteractiveSerialConsole` - Enable the interactive serial console feature on an instance.
 * `BaremetalsolutionProjectsLocationsInstancesList` - List servers in a given project and location.
-* `BaremetalsolutionProjectsLocationsInstancesRename` - RenameInstance sets a new name for an instance.
 * `BaremetalsolutionProjectsLocationsInstancesReset` - Perform an ungraceful, hard reset on a server.
 Equivalent to shutting the power off and then turning it back on.
 * `BaremetalsolutionProjectsLocationsInstancesStart` - Starts a server that was shutdown.
 * `BaremetalsolutionProjectsLocationsInstancesStop` - Stop a running server.